Herover/shareviz/README.md

 - Run the dev server `npm run dev`, or `npm run dev -- --host` if you want to test with a external device.

+If you run a editor like VSCode and get errors related to a node/better-sqlite3 version mismatch, then manualle set the "Svelte  Language-server: Runtime" setting to the path of your node executeable.

 ## Production

 - Install everything `npm install`.